Artemis-RGB/Artemis.Wiki/guides/user/workshop.md

 ### Plugins
 Plugins are a major part of Artemis and we want the workshop to be the main distribution platform for them.

 Due to how powerful plugins are - they can basically do anything a locally running program can do - we're waiting with plugins to gain some experience in running the workshop.

+Unlike profiles plugins will first go through a review process before they are allowed into the workshop.
+This is to protect our users and keep things clean.

 ## Comments and voting
 We have plans to allow you to comment on workshop entries and give them either upvotes and downvotes or some kind of star rating.